 New York Kennedy International Airport Also Has JetBlue Airbus A220 Flights

-JetBlue also operates the A220 out of Kennedy International Airport in New York, although at a much lesser scale compared to its Boston service.
+JetBlue also operates the A220 out of Kennedy International Airport in New York, initially at a much lesser scale compared to its Boston service.
+However, with the phasing out of the Embraer 190 fleet which JFK was home base to many, more Airbus A220 operations are now coming from New York.

 Out of New York, if you’re heading to the Midwest destinations of Minneapolis, Kansas City, or Chicago, chances are you might be flying on the Airbus A220.